How to Batch Update X Account Profiles with TwexAPI

 - Keep concurrency modest.
 Increasing worker count too quickly can make failures harder to diagnose.

 429, and HTTP5xxresponses.
-Review other errors before retrying. - Review
+Fix field errors and credential errors before running the job again. - Review

 profile-update-results.jsonafter each run and retain it as an audit record. - Use stable public image URLs for